 The ISE was first introduced with Windows PowerShell V2 and was re-designed with PowerShell V3.
 The ISE is supported in all supported versions of Windows PowerShell up to and including Windows PowerShell V5.1.
-The ISE, however, is in maintenance mode and no new features are likely to be added.
-Additionally, there is no support for the ISE with PowerShell v6 and beyond.
-Users wanting a graphical tool with which to manage PowerShell scripts, etc, should consider Visual Studio Code.

 Key features in Windows PowerShell ISE include:

 - Multiline editing: To insert a blank line under the current line in the Command pane, press SHIFT+ENTER.

 - Selective execution: To run part of a script, select the text you want to run, and then click the Run Script button.
 Or, press F5.